 - Student’s right of appeal

-if you would like to see how your course fits into the requirements or major electives for your department’s major, this address will take you to the UGA bulleting – just type in the major you are looking for and it will take you to major requirements page.
-We have 4 departments in FACS: Financial Planning, Housing and Consumer Economics (FHCE), Foods and Nutrition (FDN), Human Development and Family Science (HDFS), and Textiles, Merchandising and Interiors (TMI).
-We have 10 undergraduate majors in FACS: Consumer Economics, Consumer Journalism, Culinary Science and Nutrition, Dietetics, Fashion Merchandising, Financial Planning, Furnishings and Interiors, Housing, Management and Policy, Human Development and Family Science, and Nutritional Sciences.
+If you would like to see how your course fits into the requirements or major electives for your department’s major, this address will take you to the UGA Bulletin – just type in the major you are looking for and it will take you to the major requirements page.
+We have 4 departments in FACS: Financial Planning, Housing and Consumer Economics (FHCE), Nutritional Sciences (NUTR), Human Development and Family Science (HDFS), and Textiles, Merchandising and Interiors (TMI).
+We have 11 undergraduate majors in FACS: Consumer Economics, Social Entrepreneurship, Culinary Science and Nutrition, Dietetics, FACS Education, Fashion Merchandising, Financial Planning, Furnishings and Interiors, Housing, Management and Policy, Human Development and Family Science, and Nutritional Sciences.
 The college also houses the Institute for Human Development and Disability which offers undergraduate and graduate certificates.

-About every other week Dean Fox sends out her Dean’s update.
+About every other week we get a Dean’s update.
 This includes deadlines for funding, awards, news from the college, and other helpful reminders/information.

 UGA Elements is a web-based system that helps you keep track of your achievements, some items are pre-loaded for you while others must be entered (publications for example).
 The system enables the university to collect, search, and report on the research, scholarship, creative works, and professional activities of faculty, postdocs, and graduate/professional students.
 The system helps users find research collaborators, helps administrators track their unit members’ achievements, and can generate activity and summary reports for many users.
 All UGA faculty members are expected to maintain up-to-date profiles as part of the annual performance evaluation process.